Low-E Glass Benefits and Types for Energy-Efficient Windows

 Low-e glass can enhance your home’s insulation, save energy, and make you and your family more comfortable.
 It will keep heat inside your home in winter and block it from coming through your windows or doors in summer.
 That way, you can use your heater and air conditioner less, preventing wear on your HVAC system and helping you save money by extending its life.

-Most low-e glass looks clear, but it may have a barely noticeable green tint.
-Before you replace the glass in your windows or doors, make sure you look at a sample of the low-e glass you plan to use.
-You should see it in person since the color could appear slightly different on a computer or smartphone screen.
+Most low-e glass looks clear, but it's also not uncommon that you may notice that there is a green tint.
+To prevent any surprises, it's best that you look at a sample of the low-e glass you plan to use before you replace the glass in your windows or doors since the color could appear slightly different on a computer or smartphone screen.

 How Can You Tell If Glass Has Low-E?